catscarlet/pigeon-to-twitter/README.md

 -   Tampermonkey: [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/), [Chrome Web Store](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo), [GitHub](https://github.com/Tampermonkey/tampermonkey), [Tampermonkey Homepage](https://www.tampermonkey.net/).
 You can also try some other userscript managers as you wish.
 You can find a lot information about userscript on [Greasy Fork's Homepage](https://greasyfork.org/).

-After the userscript manager installed, go to the [Pigeon to Twitter on greasyfork.org](https://greasyfork.org/scripts/471889-pigeon-to-twitter) page and click the press the big install button, folloew the step, and it will be installed easily.
+After the userscript manager installed, go to the **[\[Pigeon to Twitter on greasyfork.org\]](https://greasyfork.org/scripts/471889-pigeon-to-twitter)** page and click the press the big install button, folloew the step, and it will be installed easily.

 Open/Reload the Twitter, and enjoy the bouncing pigeon.

 ## Showcase

 ### Screenshot

+(Notice that these are static screenshots, so the pigeons don't move.
+Watch the video to see what it really is)

 ![screenshot-explore](./screenshot/screenshot-explore.png)